sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - Procurement is a key piece of the puzzle that will take us to where we want to go. ​
 - This initiative is aligned with our "Target Solution Delivery Model", "Adopt, Build, Buy", and "Continuous Improvement" strategies
-  - The tie-in with continuous improvement is because microprocurement for OSS is not just about speed, it can also help us to continually improve by pushing us towards modern technologies and tools.​
+  - The tie-in with continuous improvement is because micro-procurement for OSS is not just about speed, it can also help us to continually improve by pushing us towards modern technologies and tools.​

 Red tape reduction initiative: